seekrcentral/seekrtools/docs/tutorial_tryp_ben_hidr.rst

 Tutorial: Generating Trypsin/Benzamidine Starting Structures With HIDR
 ======================================================================

-In this tutorial, we will be performing steered molecular dynamics (SMD) on the equilibrated trypsin/benzamidine system to pull the ligand slowly out of the bound state, saving structures along the way, which we can then turn around and use as starting structures for a SEEKR2 calculation.
+In this tutorial, we will be performing metadynamics (metaD) on the equilibrated trypsin/benzamidine system to gently draw the ligand out of the bound state, saving structures along the way, which we can then turn around and use as starting structures for a SEEKR2 calculation.
 This will be accomplished using the HIDR (Holo Insertion by Directed Restraints) tool.